pengyufei2024/ASTGN/README.md

 </div>

 # Requirements
-see requirements.txt
+see `requirements.txt`

 # Data Preparation
-1.Download the network traffic matrix dataset and generate the .h5 dataset file using 'GenerateDataset.py', the .h5 file should be placed in the `data/` folder.
+1.Download the network traffic matrix dataset and generate the .h5 dataset file using `GenerateDataset.py`, the .h5 file should be placed in the `data/` folder.

 ```
 python GenerateDataset.py